sfgeekgit/ktfh/src/data/story.md

 But others join you.
 Smaller labs.
 International researchers.
 Even some MegaCorp employees.

 The Framework passes.
-Compute caps enforced.
-MegaCorp's ambitious projects shutdown.
+It is time to close the gate.

 The race is over.
 The real work begins.